-Here are a few facts you didn’t know about meditation:
+A few facts you may not know about meditation:

 - Meditation makes you happier

-People who meditate generally lead happier lives compared to those who don’t.
-Meditation is meant to enhance the flow of constructive thoughts and positive emotions.
-Some minutes spent meditating can make all the difference.
-There’s even some scientific evidence behind this: extensive studies were conducted on a group of Buddhist monks as they were meditating.
-The pre-frontal cortex of the monks’ brains (the part associated with increasing happiness) was found to be extra active.
+People who meditate generally lead happier lives than those who don’t.
+Meditation is known to enhance the flow of constructive thoughts and positive emotions.
+Even a few minutes spent meditating regularly can make a big difference.
+Scientific evidence supports this claim: extensive studies were conducted on a group of Buddhist monks as they were meditating.
+The pre-frontal cortex of the monks’ brains (the part associated with happiness) was found to be extra active.

-- Meditation helps to manage anxiety, stress and depression
+- Meditation helps you manage anxiety, stress and depression

 - You needn’t be a religious person to meditate